Security & auditability

 title="Policy visibility"

-description="Routing and escalation policies are visible and adjustable, so the organization can correct the system—not just punish individuals."
+description="Routing, transparency, retention, and escalation posture should be visible and adjustable, so the organization can correct the system—not just punish individuals."

 href="/platforms/orgo/profiles"